1923 Lorraine-Dietrich Type B3 6 Sports Tourer

 Lorraine-Dietrich was one of the motoring history’s pioneering brands and it built some ground breaking cars in the early 20th century.
 In the 1920’s a Lorraine-Dietrich was considered to be the French equivalent of a Bentley, winning the Le Mans 24 hour race in 1925 (Lorraine-Dietrich B3-6 Sport) and 1926 (Lorraine-Dietrich B3-6 Le Mans).
 Not surprisingly these cars have a presence about them and the 1923 Lorraine Dietrich B3-6 Tourer we have on offer is a very sophisticated automobile.

 Today this car presents exceptionally well.
-The baby blue paint suits the car perfectly and gives it a very elegant appearance.
+The blue exterior paint, which is close to the original French racing colour, suits the car perfectly and gives it a very elegant appearance.
 It also contrasts perfectly with the darker blue chassis.
 Overall the paint is in very good condition.
 You have to look closely to find any imperfections.
 We only found a small mark on the top of the scuttle most likely caused when the engine cover was resting on it.
 The paint on the chassis is also in very good condition, consistent with a car that has hardly been used since its restoration.
 All the bright work on the car is in excellent condition.
 In fact, the simple, yet stylish radiator grill and badges are a real feature.
 The running boards are also in excellent condition, another sign the car has been sparingly used since its restoration.
 They are both unmarked.
 The balance of the external trim, including the glass, lights and lenses present consistently with the rest of the car.

 The 21” wheels are painted in the same colour as the chassis and are in very good condition.
 They are shod with Olympic Balloon 5.25 21 cross ply tyres.
 The tyres are old and cracked, so therefore need to be replaced if any serious driving is to be done with the car.